PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 {% include feature_row id="feature_row6"%}

 **[Christine Pitawanich](https://www.kgw.com/article/about-us/team-bios/christine-pitawanich-kgw-reporter/283-1145738)** joined the KGW team in July 2015 as a reporter specializing in general assignment reporting.
 Some days she works with a photographer, other days she shoots video, edits and writes stories herself.

+### 06.27.2020 3pm

+From Math Contests to Fighting Covid-19

+{% include feature_row id="feature_row7"%}

+Speaker **[Po-Shen](https://www.poshenloh.com/)** Loh is well-known in the academic competition circle.
+He now supports the community as an educator and coach.
+Academic competitions instill a spirit of restlessness and ambition, which never quite goes away.
+In this interactive talk, he will discuss some of his story, and how it led him to his most recent endeavor: to use math to fight the spread of COVID-19 with the free [NOVID](https://www.novid.org/) app.